 Just like it is today, leaving Venezuela was not easy in 2017.
 Sometimes the Venezuelan government separated families at the airport so they could question kids on the reason for their travels.

-Pretending the move was a vacation was the only way to keep the family safe and keep from risking the family’s chance to escape the country in turmoil.
-Since 2014, 7.7 million Venezuelans have fled the country, according to the UN Refugee Agency.
+Pretending the move was a vacation was the only way to keep the family safe and keep from risking the family’s chance to escape the country.
+Since 2014 with Venezuela in turmoil, 7.7 million Venezuelans have fled the country, according to the UN Refugee Agency.

 When the family arrived in the United States, they sought political asylum.
 Their case continues pending, which allows them to live and work legally in the U.S. Though that brought relief to their parents, the kids thought they were still on vacation.